tigoe/geo-bluetooth/readme.md

 * Plug in your android device, then compile and run:

 	$ cordova run

+_**iOS Note:** The iOS status bar overlaps the phonegap app in an ugly way.
+It's not crucial,  but if you like, you can fix  by changing a few lines of iOS code.
+In your phonegap project, open the file /platforms/ios/geo-bluetooth/Classes/MainViewController.m and copy and paste the code described here: http://stackoverflow.com/a/19249775/225134_

 ### To set up CouchDB for use with the app.